-Once again, I’m going to attempt to peer into the future – this time using the all-seeing Eye of Agamotto – to predict just how Doctor Strange will affect the MCU going forward.
+With this in mind, I’m going to draw upon my very own all-seeing Eye of Agamotto to predict the major ways that Doctor Strange will affect the MCU going forward!

 Road to Ragnarok

-Let’s start by diving in at the deep end – the post-credits scenes.
+Let’s start by diving in at the deep end: Doctor Strange‘s post-credits scenes.

 This all appears to set the stage for Thor: Ragnarok.

-Well, Benedict Cumberbatch has confirmed he’s appearing in Infinity War, so it could be that Doctor Strange decides to re-think his position on the Thunder God, and let’s be honest – if the first Avengers taught us anything, it’s that Thor can always find a way back to our planet, no matter how impossible that seems…
+Benedict Cumberbatch has confirmed he’s appearing in Infinity War, so maybe Doctor Strange re-thinks his position when it comes to Thor and Earth.
+Besides, let’s be honest – if the first Avengers taught us anything, it’s that Thor can always find a way back to our planet, no matter how impossible that seems…

 Mordo on a mission

-So what about the second post-credits scene in Doctor Strange?
-Here, we see former good guy Master Mordo reveal his true, villainous colours – which should come as no surprise to fans of the comics – by stripping poor old minor mystic Pangborn of his magical ability to walk.
+What about the second post-credits scene in Doctor Strange?
+Here, former good guy Master Mordo reveals his true, villainous colours by stripping minor mystic Pangborn of his magical ability to walk.

-Mordo’s apparent rationale for doing so (other than being a crumb-bum) is his newfound conviction that the world has too many sorcerers in it – with the obvious implication that he plans to cull the number of magical practitioners in the world considerably, no doubt with an eye to taking down former ally Doctor Strange once and for all, too.
+Mordo’s rationale for doing this is his newfound conviction that the world has too many sorcerers in it.
+The obvious implication here is that Mordo plans to cull the number of magical practitioners in the world considerably, no doubt with an eye to taking down former ally Doctor Strange once and for all, too.

-Given the Ancient One has now kicked the proverbial bucket and left the mantle of Sorcerer Supreme vacant – Strange having only attained the rank of Master of the Mystic Arts by the time the credits roll – it seems a safe bet that when Mordo next appears in the MCU, he’ll be looking to claim this title (and the power that goes with it) for himself, and preferably over Strange’s dead body, at that.
+Given the Ancient One left the mantle of Sorcerer Supreme vacant at the end of Doctor Strange, it’s a safe bet that when Mordo next appears in the MCU, he’ll be looking to claim this title (and the power that goes with it) for himself… preferably over Strange’s dead body, too.

 Infinity (Stones) and beyond!

-Prior to the release of Doctor Strange, the Space, Mind, Reality and Power Stones were all accounted for, leaving the location of the final two Stones open for conjecture.
+Prior to the release of Doctor Strange, the Space, Mind, Reality and Power Stones were already accounted for, leaving the location of the final two Stones open for conjecture.
 Now that the movie is out, we know that the Eye of Agamotto houses the Time Stone, so fans can begin speculating on which of the remaining MCU films between now and Infinity War will mark the Soul Stone’s debut.

-With Thanos quite possibly courting the personification of Death itself (if the comics are anything to go by, at least), it’s not outrageous to imagine that we might see a few more abstract, cosmic beings take the stage in Infinity War, not only providing Phases 1-3 of the MCU with a truly out of this world finale, but making Phase 4 a whole new ballgame as well!
+With Thanos set to court the very personification of Death itself (if the comics are anything to go by, at least), it’s not outrageous to imagine that we might see a few more abstract, cosmic beings take the stage in Infinity War.
+This will not only provide Phases 1-3 of the MCU with a truly out of this world finale, but make Phase 4 a whole new ballgame, too!